MaterializeInc/demos/integrations/terraform/hashicorp-vault/README.md

 Apply complete!
 Resources: 1 added, 0 changed, 0 destroyed.
 ```

-Once the script has been applied, you can verify that the secret has been created in Materialize Cloud:
+Once the script has been applied, you can verify that the secret has been created in Materialize.
+Connect to your Materialize region using your preferred [SQL client](https://materialize.com/docs/integrations/sql-clients/), and run:

 ```sql
 SHOW SECRETS;